dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0701.md

 Or it could be a shirt (𝐿 ∼ 2 millimeters) with different tempera-F2→1

-tures—concentrations of energy—on the inside and outside.
+tures — concentrations of energy — on the inside and outside.
 On one side, the density of stuff is 𝑛1; on the other side it is 𝑛2.
 Then L

 there are two fluxes in the gap, left to right and right to left: 𝐹